foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/01-Setup.md

 - **Which parts are required?** All instructions and mods are mandatory unless they are clearly marked otherwise.
 A large portion of mods is marked as(optional) and you may safely skip them. **Do not skip required mods**.
 There are instructions for all mods with FOMOD installers and you are expected to follow them.

-- **About additional mods:** Please wait until **after** you finished and tested your setup before adding more mods.
-Otherwise you will no longer be eligible to receive support on our Discord should you need it.
-We do not offer support for setups that are not 100% TPF.
+- **About additional mods:** Please wait until **after** you finished and tested your setup before adding more mods, otherwise you will no longer be eligible to receive support on our Discord server should you need it.
+We do not - and cannot - offer support for setups that are not 100% TPF.
+This includes **Creation Club** content.

 ## 1.5.2 Terminology